jaydeegbobeh/eng88/Networking/README.md

 Public(untrusted)
 DMZ - a perimeter network that protects the internal local-area network from untrusted traffic.
 - Allows you to access untrusted networks like the internet, whilst ensuring its private network remains secure.
+- A common DMZ meaning is a subnetwork that sits between the public internet and private networks.
+It exposes external-facing services to untrusted networks and adds an extra layer of security to protect the sensitive data stored on internal networks, using firewalls to filter traffic.
+- Using the DMZ subnet instead.
+Since it's an independent subnet, the DMZ host and other LAN subnet are isolated.
+Therefore, if an attacker breaks into a host on the DMZ subnet, he or she cannot access the other LAN subnets.

 ## Virtual Private Networks (VPN)

 VPN aims to secure network traffic between sites and users.
 - Users and organisations use VPNs to create end-to-end private network connections
-- A vpn is virtual in that it carries info within a private network but that info is actually transported over a public network
+- A VPN is virtual in that it carries info within a private network but that info is actually transported over a public network
-- The traffic is encrypted to keep the data confidential while it is transported
+- VPN is private in that the traffic is encrypted to keep the data confidential while it is transported to keep the data confidential while it is transported across the public network

 ### VPN Protocols

 **Point-to-Point Tunneling Protocol (PPTP)**
 - A set of communication rules that govern the secure implementation of VPNs which allow organisations a method of extending their own private networks over the public Internet via "tunnels"